 Verse 1 Now faith is the substance of things hoped for, the evidence of things not seen.

 This chapter starts with the Apostle Paul stating “now faith”.
 The reading of these two words can be two different ways.
-It is usually read to mean, “But faith is…” or “Moreover faith Is. . .”.
+It is usually read to mean, “But faith is…” or “Moreover faith is. . .”.
 However, since the translators of the KJB did not put a comma after “now” so that it would read, “Now, faith is the. . .”, this writer believes that the word “now” is an adjective describing the kind of faith being written about.
 The faith is for right now.
 So to paraphrase the sentence, “Faith that is now is the substance”.
 The kind of faith that is a substance that the Apostle Paul is writing about is faith that is now and is being exercised by believers.

 The Greek word translated as “substance” is “hupostasis” and it means that which has foundation, is firm, that which has actual existence, real being, a substructure, or a foundation.
 So faith, which is a conviction of the truth of anything, is not a feeling or a mental idea or thought.
 It is a real thing that has substance and that is the foundation of the Christian believer’s hope.
 Without faith, it is impossible to accept that there is a God who exists and is the creator and ruler of all things in this world.
 Faith is also the evidence of those things that are not seen with the eyes or which are invisible.
 How does that work?
 God gives Christian believers the faith to believe the Gospel and to then give their hearts and lives to Him.
 The very fact that Christians are followers of Jesus Christ is proof that faith is real and substantive.
 Why would anyone believe in a being that claims to be both man and God and who cannot be seen or touched if there was not some sort of power convincing people that Jesus is real and is alive and is going to provide eternal life in Heaven.
 No one has faith on their own.
 It comes from God.
 The Apostle Paul shows the reality and power of faith in this chapter of his epistle to the Hebrew Christians by writing about various Old Testament people they would have been familiar with who had faith in God and who succeeded where others not trusting in the LORD would not have succeeded.